Josh-Joseph/gen-code-from-requirements-doc/generated_projects/gce_discord_bot/project_requirements_document.md

 - All messages sent should be sent as replies to the user's original message.
 - The bot must be started with the command `python run_bot.py`
 - The command `python run_bot.py` must be run from inside of python virtual environment placed at `<project_root>/.venv` that has all of the necessary requirements installed
-- Everytime a commit is merged into the repository, GitHub actions must deploy the bot to Google Compute Engine.
+- Each time a commit is merged into the repository, GitHub actions must deploy the bot to Google Compute Engine.

 ## Non-functional Requirements